The Great Game of Specifications

 There’s a giant, swirling sea of construction projects out there.
 They range from a trivial renovation in a rundown strip mall to the construction of a new World Trade Center.
 And they may come onto your radar when they’re a concept-stage twinkle in the eye of a developer … or mid-construction when subcontractors are already being selected.

 The key is to capture each one as soon as it emerges.
-A substantial majority, naturally, will come to you through the Dodge or ConstructConnect databases – that can be automated to flow straight into Salesforce, with automated assignment to the territory manager covering that geography.
+A substantial majority, naturally, will come to you through the ConstructConnect or other project databases – that can be automated to flow straight into Salesforce, with an automated assignment to the territory manager covering that geography.
 And any project a rep, a contractor, or an architect surfaces for you should go straight in there as soon as it’s spotted.

 Conserve: Optimize how you spend your precious time by tracking the projects that matter

 Once you spot it, qualify it.
 Once!
-(Wouldn’t it simply be lovely to be able to leverage Dodge and ConstructConnect without the continuous stream of fresh updates … on projects you already know about?)
+(Wouldn’t it simply be lovely to be able to leverage ConstructConnect. without the continuous stream of fresh updates … on projects you already know about?)

 Quickly categorize the project.
 Relevant building type for you?
 Big enough to be worthy of your time?
 If the spec is out, is your product/product category included?

 If it meets your criteria, put it in the pipeline and commence the chase.
 If it’s not, disqualify it and don’t let it clutter up your eyeballs again.
-Then leverage the Dodge / CC sync and let the CRM do its job of prompting you when relevant updates happen.
+Then leverage the ConstructConnect sync and let the CRM do its job of prompting you when relevant updates happen.

 Flip: Substitute out your competitors if you’re not written in